velvetBinary/Chess/README.md

 #  Chess GUI with AI, Undo, Dark Mode & More

 Welcome to **Chess**, a fully-featured Python-based chess game built with `tkinter`.
-Whether you're a casual player or a future grandmaster, this app has you covered — from stylish themes to AI opponents.
+Whether you're a casual player or a future grandmaster, this is where you begin ;)

 ---